lmp4u/lmp/README.md

 ## What is LMP?

-LMP (Language Model Prompt) files combine human-readable documentation with machine-parseable configuration to provide rich context to AI coding assistants.
+LMP (Language Model Prompt) files combine human-readable documentation with machine-parseable configuration to provide rich context to large language models.

 **Problem**: Explaining your codebase to AI tools is tedious and inconsistent
 **Solution**: `.lmp` file(s) that captures your project's context perfectly